 - stereotypic repetitive hand movements such as hand wringing or hand squeezing, clapping or tapping, mouthing and hand washing or hand rubbing.

 Atypical Rett syndrome

 Certain criteria must be met for a person to be given a diagnosis of ‘atypical’ or ‘variant’ Rett syndrome.
-These include having a period of regression followed by recovery or stabilization, at least two of the four essential symptoms required for a diagnosis of ‘typical’ or ‘classical’ Rett syndrome, and at least five of the common 11 symptoms, which include:
+These include having a period of regression followed by recovery or stabilisation, at least two of the four essential symptoms required for a diagnosis of ‘typical’ or ‘classical’ Rett syndrome, and at least five of the common 11 symptoms, which include:

 - breathing disturbances while awake